NEW: Obama makes three stops in California on Monday

 The president’s job approval numbers remain low, just as the 2012 campaign is starting to heat up.

-The previous week, a CNN/ORC International poll showed Obama had a disapproval rating of 55%, the highest of his presidency, mirroring other national polling from Gallup and NBC/Wall Street Journal.
+The previous week, a CNN/ORC International poll showed that Obama had a disapproval rating of 55%, the highest of his presidency, mirroring other national polling from Gallup and NBC/Wall Street Journal.

 His current West Coast swing serves multiple purposes, from raising money for what promises to be a bruising campaign, to continuing his effort to keep pressure on Congress to support his initiatives.